-Subscription revenue increased for the three and nine months ended September 30, 2023 compared to the same periods in 2022, primarily due to a subscription price increase implemented in July 2023, higher volume of subscription plans from new subscribers, and expanded use of the subscription by existing subscribers.
-Of the \$3.9 million increase for the three months ended September 30, 2023, approximately \$3.0 million was attributable to the higher volume of subscription plans from additional new subscribers and approximately \$0.9 million from existing customers during that period.
-Of the \$9.1 million increase for the nine months ended September 30, 2023, approximately \$5.2 million was attributable to additional sales to existing customers during that period.
+Subscription revenue increased for the three months ended March 31, 2024 compared to the same period in 2023, primarily due to higher volume of subscription plans from new subscribers, expanded use of the subscription by existing subscribers, and a subscription price increase implemented since the third quarter in the fiscal year of 2023.
+Of the \$4.1 million increase, approximately \$2.7 million was attributable to the higher volume of subscription plans from additional new subscribers during the three months ended March 31, 2024 and approximately \$1.4 million was attributable to additional sales to existing customers during that period.